 15) You can edit the mapping anytime by clicking over the node configuration button, available on the Mapper Node.
 Clicking on the cross button will delete the node from the designer panel.

 Note : Every node has a node configuration button except End, the configuration window opens when clicked on that button.

-17) Click on the edit button against the created processflow, will redirect you to the designer page.
+17) Clicking on the edit button against the created processflow, you will be redirected to the designer page.

 Following the above steps, you can successfully create a basic processflow.
 However, business process will require other nodes for designing as per the requirement.

 You can also create a Package out of your created processflows for sharing it to other organisations.
 Click Here to know more about processflow Packaging.

 Note : Unlinking of the nodes will now not erase the mapping made inside the mapper node.
 If a different application is dragged and linked with the existing GET or Destination node, it will remove the existing mapping when saving the processflow.